TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-Our method follows the literature of open-vocabulary semantic segmentation \citep{spnet}.
-Its task is to train the model on only part of the classes but learned the capacity of segmenting both known classes and novel classes.
+Our method follows the literature of zero-shot semantic segmentation \cite{spnet}.
+Its task is to train the model on only part of the classes but learned the capacity of segmenting both classes and novel categories.
 During training, the pixel annotations of unseen classes $C_U$ are masked and the seen part $C_S$ remains.
 During inference, the model is tested on the raw dataset with $C = C_U\cup C_S$.

 In this section, we first introduce the framework of our proposed method (\cref{sec:framework}) and then propose the included techniques in training (\cref{sec:train}) and testing (\cref{sec:infer}) stages.